Fundamental fields in the deformed $W$-algebras: Fundamental fields in

 \section{Fundamental fields in $\WWqt$}

 In this section, we give explicit formulas for \textit{fundamental fields} in $\WWqt$, and we prove Conjecture \ref{conj1} in new cases.
-Firstly, we adapt a proof of Frenkel and Reshetikhin \cite{MR1646483} to our context to prove that the limit $t\to1$ of any field in $\WWqt$ is a linear combination of $q$-characters.
+Firstly, we adapt a proof of Frenkel and Reshetikhin \cite{MR1646483} to our context to prove that the limit $t\to1$ of any field in $\WWqt$ can be identified to a linear combination of $q$-characters.
 Then, we apply the algorithm described in the previous section to construct fundamental fields in $\WWqt$.
 There are two possible applications of this algorithm.
 Firstly, we can basically compute explicitly fields in $\WWqt$ by applying the algorithm to some dominant monomials.
 That is what we do for exceptional types.
-Secondly, we can define intuitively a set of monomials with a unique dominant monomial, and then prove that the set of monomials we introduced is exactly the set of monomials produced by the algorithm starting from this unique dominant monomial.
+Secondly, following the approach of Theorem 6.1 in \cite{fjm1}, we can define intuitively a set of monomials with a unique dominant monomial, and then prove that the set of monomials we introduced is exactly the set of monomials produced by the algorithm starting from this unique dominant monomial.
 That proves that there exists a linear combination of these monomials lying in $\WWqt$.
 Moreover, we know that they specialize to linear combination of $q$-characters.
 This allows us to prove Conjecture \ref{conj1} in some cases.
 That is what we do for classical types.\\